djmisha/Auto-Update-WordPress/README.md

-# WordPress Auto Update
+# WordPress Auto Update Plugin

 ## How does it work?

-The Auto Update Plugin for WordPress will update WordPress core, Themes and Plugins automatically once installed.
-There is nothing more to do after installlation.
+The WordPress Auto Update Plugin will update your WordPress core, Themes and Plugins automatically once installed.
+There is nothing more to do after installation.
 Updates are an essential part of security.
 Be sure to back up your WordPress website regularly.
 Happy auto updating!

 ## Installation